sendgridlabs/ddbmock/README.rst

 **ddbmock** is **not** intended for production use.
 It **will lose** your data. you've been warned!
 I currently recommend the "boto extension" mode for unit-tests and the "server" mode for functional tests.

-Yes, ddbmock *can persist your data* using the optional "sqlite" backend.
-Bt still, do *not* use it in production.

 Installation
 ============